vgeswar/fabzero/md-files/3D-design.md

+***3D Design & Printing***
+*Our mentor instructed to us design something useful for our lab.
+So my batch consists of three members decided to design the Bit-Stand for holding the pcb milling bits.
+In this process we are using Freecad software for perform the 3D design.
+FreeCAD is a popular open source design software for creating 3D models of real-life objects.*
 - *3D design will be performed by the FreeCAD software*
 - *Open FreeCAD and create a new empty document and select part option from the "software between workbenches" option.*
 - *Pick a cube set and set the dimension of Lenth-40mm, Width-28.5mm and Hight-10mm.This is the base for the Stand.*